cherifya/flashit/README.md

 flashit
 =======

-A bookmarlet for generating flash codes
+A javascript bookmarlet for generating flash codes